transguidejapan/site-content/README.md

-# tgj-vault
+# site-content
-Obsidian vault for articles on transguide.jp
+Articles and pages on transguide.jp

-- Obsidian plugin dependencies:
-  - Templater
-  - Git (optional)